neelam-rc/SQL-Supermarket-Analysis-project/README.md

 GO
 ```

-3. **Calculate the total sales and total transactions for each product category.**:
+3. **Calculate the total sales and total transactions for each product category**:
 ```sql
 SELECT product
      , SUM(total_sales) as TotalSales